-The Minutemen playing a crucial role not only in the Revolutionary War, but in earlier conflicts.
+The Minutemen played a crucial role not only in the Revolutionary War, but in earlier conflicts.

 Minuteman holding musket and flag.
 Cover illustration from Harper's Weekly, July 15, 1876.
 Wood engraving by Speer, "from a picture by George W. Maynard, in Memorial Hall, Phila."